 The matte and very lightly textured resin surface of both the black and white keys offer players confidence during a performance or extended practice.

-Moreover, PX S7000 offers many configurable features including five touch velocity options, hammer response, and Key Off response.
+Moreover, the PX S7000 offers many configurable features, including five touch velocity options, hammer response, and key-off response.

 This Casio Privia digital piano, PX-S7000, has impressive connectivity, with some improvements that give you a better experience.